dashpay/docs/masternodes/understanding.rst

 (as a tie breaker in case two masternodes were registered in the same block), and the first entry is selected for payment.

+.. _proof-of-service:

 Proof of Service
 ================

-PoSe is a scoring system used to determine if a masternode is providing network services in good faith.
+Proof of Service (PoSe) is a scoring system used to determine if a masternode is providing network services in good faith.
 A number of metrics are involved in the calculation, so it is not possible to game the system by causing masternodes to be PoSe banned for failing to respond to ping requests by e.g. a DDoS attack just prior to payment.
 Each failure to provide service results in an increase in the PoSe score relative to the maximum score, which is equal to the number of registered masternodes.
 If the score reaches the number of registered masternodes, a PoSe ban is enacted and the masternode must be repaired to ensure it provides reliable service and registered in the list again using a :ref:`ProUpServTx <dip3-update-service>`.
 The current scoring rules as of Dash 0.14 are:

 - Failure to participate in `DKG <https://github.com/dashpay/dips/blob/master/dip-0006.md#llmq-dkg-network-protocol>`__\ = 66% punishment
 - Each subsequent block reduces PoSe score by 1